joshmiller17/vennt-server/API.md

 ### Update multiple attributes

-GET: `<baseURL>/update_attrs`
+POST: `<baseURL>/update_attrs`

 - `auth_token`: auth token
 - `char_id`: character ID
-- `<ATTR>`: Key is any character attr.
-Value is the new value.
-You can have as many of these as you want to update.
+- `msg`: (optional) If included, we will update a changelog with this message for each attribute changed.

+Post data is a JSON of `attr: value` pairs where the new value is the value that will be used in the character.
 Also, this can be used to rename your character or change your character's gift.
-- `msg`: (optional) If included, we will update a changelog with this message for each attribute changed.

 ### Clear character's changelog